About Us...

 FIRST® is more than just robots...

-When American inventor Dean Kamen founded FIRST® in 1992, he set out to build a culture where scientists and engineers are as celebrated as pro athletes are.
+When American inventor Dean Kamen founded FIRST® in 1992, he set out to build a culture where scientists and engineers are just as respected and celebrated as professional athletes are.
 He also wanted to inspire generations of young people to be science and technology leaders and innovators.

 Then our mentors asked us “What were we going to do?”
-In fact, they challenged us to think BIG, to put the service of others before ourselves, and to use the skills that we were learning to leave a lasting impact on the world.
+They challenged us to think BIG, to put the service of others before ourselves, and to use the skills that we learned building robots for competition to leave a lasting impact on the world.

-After learning that there are children in developing countries who were born missing fingers and hands, or who have lost them due to illness, accidents, or regional conflicts, the students from our four teams decided to work collaboratively to manufacture and assemble 3D-printed prosthetic hands for children.
+After learning about children, both at home and abroad, who were born missing fingers and hands, or who had lost them due to illness, accidents, or regional conflicts, the students from our four teams decided to work collaboratively to manufacture and assemble 3D-printed prosthetic hands for children.

 This 3D-printed prosthetic hand was custom-made to fit a small child - Image credit, e-NABLE

-Working closely with IMAHelps.org, a volunteer organization that runs humanitarian medical missions to countries in Central and South America, and the financial backing of the David and Inez Myers Foundation, we are joining others from the maker community to create free, low-cost upper limb prosthetic devices for children and adults in need.
+Working closely with IMAHelps.org, a US-based, volunteer organization that runs humanitarian medical missions to impoverished communities in Asia, the Caribbean, and in Central and South America, and with the financial backing of the Great Lakes Science Center and our many sponsors, we have joined others from the maker community to design and create low-cost, upper limb prosthetic devices that we give away, free of charge, to deserving families.
+We call this humanitarian project "Hands Across Borders."

 There are two (2) types of upper limb prosthetic devices that our teams have learned to create.
 They are…